Second Major in Entrepreneurship

 Important to note:

-2. Students will take either a 20-week overseas or local Professional Internship with organizations, that can include startups, venture capital firms, entrepreneurship support organizations or innovation set-up in organizations.
+- Students will take either a 20-week overseas or local Professional Internship with organisations that can include startups, venture capital firms, entrepreneurship support organisations, and innovation setups in corporations.
 It is credit-bearing and comprises 10AUs.

-4. Students must submit job description (JD) to NTUpreneur and check with NTUpreneur on suitability of organization for local internship.
+- Students must submit job description (JD) to NTUpreneur and check with NTUpreneur on suitability of organisation for local internship.

-5. Job description should include some elements of developing an entrepreneurial mindset, planning and/or executing strategies and implementing innovation in job tasks.
+- Job description should include elements of developing an entrepreneurial mindset, planning and/or executing strategies and implementing innovation in job tasks.

 Admission Info